davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

     3: FLP
   </h1>
 </center>
+## When the Going Gets Tough, the Tough ...
+Prove the Going Really is Pretty Tough ... and Give Up

+Before a working consensus algorithm was discovered, people chewed through this problem just as you might have during the intermission.
+And they kept running into the same dead end.
+They could make an algorithm the provided Agreement, Validity and Termination in the case where no node crashes, but Fault Tolerance was elusive.
+There was always an annoying little window of vulnerability, a case where a single crash would be enough to deadlock the system.
+Attempts to deal with deadlock directly were futile; they would always end up violating Agreement one way or another.
+A choice between Agreement and Fault Tolerance is no choice at all; we must have both.

+Some advice: when you're trying to solve a problem, and you keep hitting the same dead end no matter what you do, the next thing you should try is to prove impossibility: maybe you can show the dead end will *always* come up because of some aspect of the problem space, and thus prove the problem actually isn't solvable.
+Not trying to solve the unsolvable would certainly save you some time!

+Well, that's exactly what three researchers did in the mid-1980s.
+In their paper *Impossibility of Distributed Consensus with One Faulty Process*, Fischer, Lynch and Paterson (the "FLP" in "FLP result") explained exactly why nobody could come up with an always-fault-tolerant consensus algorithm.
+Their paper uses the language of formal mathematics to explain their ideas in the form of a proof, but tied up in all the notation and state machines and network models is a set of simple and insightful idea.
+In this chapter, we'll see what they saw.

+We're going to do this thing *in medias res* style.
+First we'll see *exactly* what you can't do in a fault-tolerant consensus algorithm, then we'll catch up to how they ever thought of such a weird thing, and finally we'll figure out how it means we need to change our strategy.
+Without further ado, here it is:

+## The Weird Thing You Cannot Do (Doctors Hate It!)

+The FLP result essentially says: you must never design a consensus algorithm which can get into the following situation:

+> There is some network message $m$, which can be delivered *before* a decision has been reached.
+In all cases, *after* $m$ has been delivered and fully processed by its recipient node, the system is guaranteed to have reached a decision.

+I know it looks like legalese, but I'm saving you from pages of technical definitions and mathematical notation here, so bear with me.
+Read the above *carefully* and make sure you understand what's being stated before moving on.

+Ready?
+Alright, now if you're like me, after reading this you might have questions . . .

+* Do both of our example algorithms actually do that?
+(They do.)
+* Why does something so specific keep ending up in our algorithms by accident?
+(It has to do with Termination.)
+* What exactly goes wrong?
+(It's the same dead end we've seen twice now.)
+* How did they come up with this?
+(I assume it took them a long time.)

+Let's explore each of these questions in depth.

+## Do both our algorithms really do that?

+## How do we keep accidentally creating this situation?

+## What exactly goes wrong?

 ---

-When I started writing this I was misremembering how FLP works.
-But I think most of what’s already here is salvageable.

-Basic flow:

-* Intro idea of setting up the system so that, once a specific message has been processed, the system will have decided
-* Maybe at this point preview that the node which receives that message is a SPOF.
-* Show the FLP lemma 3 mechanics on a simple 3 node majority voting setup.
-Show how “vote red” and “vote blue” sent to the undecided node always result in a system which has decided.
-Proceed to show the algorithm deadlocks if that node crashes, and any attempt to recover from this state leads to split brain in the case where the undecided node is alive, but slow
-* Revisit the same mechanics abstractly for any algorithm.
-A good way to explain the ordering problem and fault detector is to imagine the case where the node fails and sigma must now recover, then imagine an alternate universe where everything happened exactly the same except p didn’t crash, it’s just running slow.
-(Alternate universe is the key here).
-There’s no way to tell the difference but sigma must do something different in this case (not decide, yield the decision to p).
-* Walk through the FLP main proof, which takes an algorithm that never forces a decision and finds a way keep to delivering the oldest message to each node round robin, forever, without ever making a decision
-* Maybe mention fault detection oracles.
-* Conclusions:
-* 1. If we ever can say our algorithm terminates, we should be suspicious
-* 2. If it appears the system has always decided after processing a message sent before the system has decided, we had better look for deadlocks or split brains
-* 3. As they mention in the paper’s conclusion, probability of termination might suffice
-* This all loosely suggests  best effort retry loop.
-Wonder how one does this for majority voting

-Maybe we don’t need to mention decision points at all.
-The only crux of the proof is “forcing a decision” which is a bit different than the direction I was originally going.

-On a related note, the properties we described before no longer lead into the discussion I want to have next, so we don’t need them per se.
-And also, if we do want to use properties, the standard ones appear to be agreement, validity and termination (with the care to somehow specify no-decoherence implicitly, eg by a write-once output register)

-Maybe we could restructure the previous chapters not to have a set of properties (or have the more basic A/V/T set from literature) and then in this chapter introduce one last example that shows why the sigma can’t recover in the faulted case and also avoid split-brain in the no-faults case.
-The last example is “majority voting with tiebreak” and you show how it works with exactly 3 nodes in the network.

-Also jump off with a discuss about what “a message sent before the system decides, system decided once processed” really means in an intuitive sense, and how it’s related to termination.

----

 Let’s try a flow like this:

-1. Current first section as is, introducing the idea of proving something doesn’t work because we keep running into the same old dead end
-2. What doesn’t work is (message from lemma 3, stated in the paper’s precise yet somewhat obtuse manner)
+1. What doesn’t work is (message from lemma 3, stated in the paper’s precise yet somewhat obtuse manner)
-3. What the heck does that even mean?
+2. What the heck does that even mean?
 Do a majority voting 3-node example and point out the votes that do that
-4. Why does this case show up?
+3. Why does this case show up?
 Preview the idea of an algorithm that terminates has a finite number of messages.
 If you’re going to stop sending messages, one of those messages had better be guaranteed to make the decision, or you exit with no decision
 4. What’s wrong with having such a message?
 The system cannot tolerate even one crash fault: sending the message is a point of no return, it is now the recipient’s job to decide based on its local message delivery order.
 But if the recipient chooses that moment to crash, the decision will never happen
 5. Back into the example, show the algorithm deadlocks if the undecided node crashes and the algorithm does nothing else
 6. But maybe we can do something else; propose a tiebreak where red always wins (chosen fairly by asking my toddler what his favorite color is)